Rwenzori Trekking & Serengeti Wilderness with Ben Southall

 The trail down the Nyamwamba Valley is mostly downhill and absolutely stunning with beautiful views, moss covered rocks along the river, cascading waterfalls, deep valleys and forests are possibly the best in the Rwenzori Mountains.
 This part of the trail took us six years to find a way through and a route which is easy enough for tourists to use.
 In 1937 the explorer and geologist McConnell tried to find a way up this valley but failed and have to turn back and search for another route up the mountain but now you can experience this truly beautiful valley.

-A few kilometers from Kiharo Camp the path turns off to the right to pass along the river.
+A few kilometres from Kiharo Camp the path turns off to the right to pass along the river.
 In the clear areas you may catch a glimpse of a Duiker quietly feeding in small clearings as you pass along the river.
 If you wish you may prefer to walk down the river itself hopping across the rocks as you pass down.
 A few kilometres down the river it becomes very steep with multitudes of waterfalls so we have to move away from the river and follow a narrow ridge to bypass steep sections.
 At the bottom we again meet the river where there is a huge rock shelter and a place to rest for a while.
 After crossing a small stream you climb up a gentle slope before turning back down to the river to avoid another set of waterfalls which are impassable.
 The forest along this section is magnificent and full of life with many birds, primates, dikers and hyrax.
 A great experience and ending to a fantastic trek.

 After a relaxing breakfast, transfer to the airstrip and board a flight to Entebbe arriving at 1125 hrs.